replicatedhq/help-center/content/api/ship-assets/docker.md

 - `dest` - The destination for the docker image, such as `api.tar` or `docker-images/worker.tar`.

-- `image` - The destination for the docker image, such as `api.tar` or `docker-images/worker.tar`.
+- `image` - The docker image URL

 - `source` - The source for the image.
-Should be either `public`, `replicated`, or the name of a third-party private registry previously configured on [vendor.replicated.com](https://vendor.replicated.com)
+Should be either `public`, `replicated`, or the name of a third-party private registry previously configured on [console.replicated.com](https://console.replicated.com)